-Dr. Alley's lecture took place on Thursday, March 20th in Tilton Hall at 7:00 PM, with a reception following the event.
-View the event announcement.
+Dr. Alley's lecture took place on Thursday, March 20th, 2014 in Tilton Hall at 7:00 PM.

 NESTVAL 2013 Annual Meeting at Clark University

 The annual meeting of the New England St. Lawrence Valley Geographical Society will be held October 18-19, 2013 at Clark University.
 NESTVAL is the regional arm of the Association of American Geographers.
 Call for Papers and Conference Registration [PDF] and Online Registration is now open and will be open until September 15, 2013.
-For more on NESTVAL.

-Earth Transformed + 25 Event
+Earth Transformed + 25 Event 2013

-Albert, Norma and Howard '77 Geller Lecture
+Albert, Norma, and Howard '77 Geller Lecture

 These events were co-sponsored by the George Perkins Marsh Institute, the Graduate School of Geography and the Mosakowski Institute for Public Enterprise.